arghasen10/Socket-App/README.md

 Now install the App
 In place of IP use the same IP Address as your server.
 In place of Port use 9009.
 Give any name to the User field.
 Nowselect any option and vote.
-Python server side code will generate a example1.csv file in the same directory and there you will get the name of the User and the option selected by the user.
+Python server side script will generate an example1.csv file in the same directory and there you will get the name of the User and the option selected by the user.

 #### Please Note:
 Mobile Phone and Laptop should be connected to same network.
 Sharing Hotspot from Laptop to phone will not work.